 John Muir Health offers nuclear medicine imaging at our Brentwood, Concord, and Walnut Creek campuses.
-In addition to most general nuclear medicine procedures, we offer SPECT (single photon emission computed tomography) at all three campuses, as well as SPECT/CT in Brentwood and Walnut Creek.
+In addition to most general nuclear medicine procedures, we offer SPECT (single photon emission computed tomography) as well as SPECT/CT at all three campuses.

 Our nuclear medicine departments are accredited by the American College of Radiology, so you can be assured of the quality of images.
 We can perform faster scans using dual-head SPECT and dual-head SPECT/CT systems.
 Our SPECT/CT system can combine CT and SPECT images (fusion images) for 3-dimensional fusion imaging.
 This capability provides greater anatomical detail, which allows our doctors to precisely locate the functional activity being studied.

 Nuclear medicine imaging procedures use a specially designed agent (drug) bound to a very small amount of radioactive material.
 These substances, called radiopharmaceuticals, isotopes, or tracers, are absorbed by specific organs, bones, or tissues.
 The radiopharmaceuticals emit gamma rays that are detected by a special camera.
 The resulting images are then stored and processed.

 These procedures are performed by a nuclear medicine technologist—a specially trained and licensed healthcare professional who has direct experience in the theory and practice of nuclear medicine.
 The procedure results are then interpreted by a nuclear medicine radiologist.

 The amount of time a procedure takes varies with the specific exam.
 For more information about a procedure, please call the scheduler at (925) 952-2701.